 United Nurses & Allied Professionals

-United Nurses & Allied Professionals (UNAP) is a labor union in the United States comprised of fifteen local unions which represent approximately 6,500 registered nurses, technologists, therapists, support staff, and other health care workers employed in Rhode Island, Vermont, and Connecticut.
+United Nurses & Allied Professionals (UNAP) is a labor union in the United States comprised of eighteen local unions which represent approximately 6,500 registered nurses, technologists, therapists, support staff, and other health care workers employed in Rhode Island, Vermont, and Connecticut.
 To view the UNAP's constitution Click Here.

 The origins of the UNAP date back to the early 1970s, when Registered Nurses at several health care facilities in Rhode Island organized a union under the auspices of the Rhode Island State Nurses Association (RISNA).
 IN 1978, RISNA decided to relinquish its collective bargaining functions and encouraged its collective bargaining units to join with another union.
 After interviewing several unions, the roughly 400 former RISNA members chose to affiliate with the Federation of Nurses and Health Professionals (FNHP) of the American Federation of Teachers, and its state affiliate, the Rhode Island Federation of Teachers(RIFT).